chetanbhat/quantum-wordle/README.md

 Guess one of two words in the ENTANGLED WORDLE PAIR (the QWORDLE) in six tries.

-The words in an entagled word pair never have overlapping letters.
+The words in an entangled word pair never have overlapping letters.

 Each guess must be a valid five-letter word.
 Hit the enter button to submit.